GadzoinksOfficial/comfyui_gprompts/README.md

 Basics

-create a grpompts node and connect its output to a clip node text input
+create a gprompts node and connect its output to a clip node text input
 (you may need to enable text input on the clip node)